We're working to improve the way we communicate and engage with our community and have developed a Community Engagement Strategy to guide our journey.

 • Develop clearly defined Communications and Engagement tools and practices that are embedded in our organisational culture and applied consistently across departments and projects

-• Train staff to use communications and engagement tools and techniques.
+• Provide professional development opportunities to Councillors and staff to ensure effective use of communications and engagement tools and techniques

 • Evaluate the effectiveness and use of tools to manage public input and collect insights